zengbing15/lumos_doc/docs/tutorials/querycells.md

 };
 ```

-Skip the first 20 cells and get the result from the 21st. cell by using the `findCellsandSkip` function in the Node.js REPL mode:
+Try the `findCellsandSkip` function in the Node.js REPL mode:

 <details><summary>CLICK ME</summary>
 <p>

+The example skips the first 20 cells and get the result from the 21st. cell by using the `findCellsandSkip` function.

 ```shell {1}
 > await querycells.findCellsandSkip(script,20);